Beaches of Hong Kong: Silver Mine Bay Beach

-Hong Kong's largest island, Lantau, has several beaches which are clean, uncrowded and relatively convenient to reach.
-For all of them, the first step is to simply take the ferry from Central to Mui Wo.
-Then, if necessary, one can just hop on a bus.
+Hong Kong's largest island, Lantau, has several clean, accessible beaches.
+The first step to reaching theses beaches is taking the ferry from Central to Mui Wo.
+The beaches of Lantau can be accessed by bus.

 Silver Mine Bay Beach (銀鑛灣泳灘), which is a Grade 1 beach, is the easiest one to get to, since it is located about a 5-minute walk away from the Mui Wo ferry pier.
 Since there is a sandbar area, this beach is ideal for flinging frisbees or flying kites.
 Further along the beach is a swimming area with several lifeguards on duty.
 Many visitors rent a bike for the afternoon, and stop off at the many refreshment kiosks and little restaurants along the road fronting the beach.
 If people do not feel like hurrying back into the city, they can also choose to stay overnight at the Silvermine Beach Hotel, located right on the waterfront.
 Also, there are several other hotels and guesthouses in the area where people can stay.